andrasq/node-qlist/Readme.md

 (peekAt(ix)).
 A dedicated method is faster than testing for an optional argument inside peek().

+### setAt( n, value )

+Change the value of the n-th item on the list.
+N is the element specifier like for `peekAt`.
+This call will not extend the length of the list.
+Returns the assigned `value` or `undefined` if `n` was out of range.

 ### isEmpty( )

 test whether the list is empty, return true / false.